10 text mining examples

 7 – Business intelligence

 This process is used by large companies to uphold and support decision making.
 Here, text mining really makes the difference, enabling the analyst to quickly jump at the answer even when analyzing petabytes of internal and open source data.
-Applications such as the Cogito Intelligence Platform (link to CIP) are able to monitor thousands of sources and analyze large data volumes to extract from them only the relevant content.
+Applications such as the Cogito Intelligence Platform are able to monitor thousands of sources and analyze large data volumes to extract from them only the relevant content.

 8 – Content enrichment

 While it’s true that working with text content still requires a bit of human effort, text analytics techniques make a significant difference when it comes to being able to more effectively manage large volumes of information.
 Text mining techniques enrich content, providing a scalable layer to tag, organize and summarize the available content that makes it suitable for a variety of purposes.

 9 – Spam filtering

 E-mail is an effective, fast and reasonably cheap way to communicate, but it comes with a dark side: spam.
 Today, spam is a major issue for internet service providers, increasing their costs for service management and hardware software updating; for users, spam is an entry point for viruses and impacts productivity.
 Text mining techniques can be implemented to improve the effectiveness of statistical-based filtering methods.

 10 – Social media data analysis

 Today, social media is one of the most prolific sources of unstructured data; organizations have taken notice.
 Social media is increasingly being recognized as a valuable source of market and customer intelligence, and companies are using it to analyze or predict customer needs and understand the perception of their brand.
 In both needs text analytics can address both by analyzing large volumes of unstructured data, extracting opinions, emotions and sentiment and their relations with brands and products.